-The National Electricity Rules (NER) specify that Ausgrid's revised Tariff Structure Statement (TSS) must comply with the pricing principles for direct control services and must be accompanied by a revised indicative pricing schedule.
+The National Electricity Rules (NER) specify that Ausgrid's Tariff Structure Statement (TSS) must comply with the pricing principles for direct control services.
 The network pricing objective, as specified within the NER, requires that our tariff charges should reflect our efficient costs of providing these services to customers using these tariffs.
 The efficient costs of a distributor are determined by the Australian Energy Regulator (AER) during the five-year regulatory reset process.